JOJ0/discodos/INSTALLATION.md

 * Also on Windows it could happen that *py launcher* is not properly installed - Work around this issue by launching setup.py with python.exe:
   `python setup.py`

-On first launch, the setup script does several things:
+On first launch the setup script just creates a config file for you named `config.yaml`

+On second launch it does several things:

 - it creates an empty database -> you should find a file named `discobase.db` in your discodos folder.
 - it sets up the DiscoDOS CLI commands